Camier/crushed/README.md

 - Optional: set `HF_TOKEN` if the model is gated.
 - To persist downloads, export `HF_HOME=$HOME/.cache/huggingface` before launching.
-- Prefetch the model weights once (recommended) so the server starts instantly:
+- Prefetch the model weights once (recommended) so the server starts instantly.
+The preset pulls:
+  - **Nous Hermes 2 Mistral 7B** – permissive fine-tune with minimal guardrails for uncensored chats.
+  - **OpenOrca Mistral 7B** – open-domain Q&A tuned on uncensored Orca-style data.
+  - **DeepSeek Coder V2 Lite** – fast uncensored coding/modeling assistant.

 ```
 pip install huggingface_hub
 python scripts/prefetch-vllm-models.py
 ```

+The script creates aliases like `~/.local/share/crush/models/vllm/llama3-8b` (override with `CRUSH_LOCAL_MODELS`) so you can point vLLM at the cached snapshot directly.
+On Windows, use the absolute paths printed by the script when updating the command below.
+Need more space?
+Point `CRUSH_LOCAL_MODELS` to a fast volume (e.g. `export CRUSH_LOCAL_MODELS=/run/media/miko/AYA/ai-models`) and add it to your shell profile so it persists across reboots.

 Then add a provider (OpenAI-compatible) to your project `.crush.json` (or use the preset included):